mpokorny/vysmaw/README.md

 ## Build artifacts

+Note that there is no "install" makefile target yet.
+If you intend to build and run sample code, you may have to set PYTHONPATH to point to the `py` sub-directory of the build directory.

+### vysmaw

 The two primary artifacts produced by the build are a C language shared library, and a Python extension with a Python/Cython interface to the shared library.

+### vys

 A smaller artifact is a _vys_ system configuration library, which supports both _vysmaw_ and the visibility stream producers (_i.e._, the sending processes: the CBE or a simulator).

-Note that there is no "install" makefile target yet.
-If you intend to build and run sample code, you may have to set PYTHONPATH to point to the `py` sub-directory of the build directory.
+### vyssim

+A distributed visibility stream simulator application.
+This application must be launched (and is compiled) as an MPI application, using any MPI job launcher that is compatible with the MPI library used to build the application.
+For the time being, the only further usage instruction is available by starting the application with the ```-h``` flag.

 ## Configuration files